 6.4.1 Underground Utilities: Locations of any proposed new underground services were not identified on the provided plans.
 However, it is likely that the existing services would be used.
-If any new/upgraded services are required then these would not be sited within the Root Protection Areas of the off-site cypress tree T15 without prior discussion and approval from the LPA and/or a Consulting Arborist.
-See section 6.5 and the site frontage underground utility notation on the appended TPP.
+If any new/upgraded services are required then these would not be sited within the Root Protection Areas of the frontage oak T2 without prior discussion and approval from the LPA and/or a Consulting Arborist.
+See section 6.5.